Conformal Tradeoffs: Operational Profiles Beyond Coverage: Single-sample structural coupling, leave-one-out decoupling, and planning-envelope inflation

-\begin{proof} Conditioning on $\hat\tau=t$ fixes exactly $k-1$ scores strictly below $t$ and one score equal to $t$, hence $\sum_{i=1}^n I_i(t)=k$ deterministically.
-The covariance identity follows from exchangeability and counting. \end{proof}
+\paragraph{Insight from counting.} If $\hat\tau=t$ is the $k$th order statistic, then exactly $k-1$ scores lie strictly below $t$ and one score equals $t$ (under continuity, almost surely), so

+This already shows that the indicators $\{I_i(t)\}_{i=1}^n$ cannot be conditionally independent given $\hat\tau=t$: once some are known to be one, fewer ones remain available for the others.
+By exchangeability, for any $i\neq j$,

 \paragraph{Implication for operational envelopes.} Operational indicators are functions of the deployed prediction set $C_{\hat\tau}(X)=\{y:s(X,y)\le \hat\tau\}$ and therefore inherit reuse-induced dependence.
+In particular, the nonzero conditional covariance shows that these indicators are not Bernoulli draws under a fixed rule once threshold selection and evaluation are performed on the same sample.
+To recover the Bernoulli sampling picture needed for the two-stage guarantees in the main text, one therefore needs an independent audit set after calibration.
 If one na\"ively treats reuse-based indicators as i.i.d.\ Bernoulli under a fixed rule, predictive envelopes can become under-dispersed.
-Empirically in our studies, the dominant distortion is in \emph{dispersion}: point estimates often remain close to a two-stage reference, while intervals can be too narrow without decoupling or pessimization.